leonlha/huuphong.github.io/index.md

 ### PSO-Convolutional Neural Networks with Heterogeneous Learning Rate

-Development of a distributed collaborative learning framework for image classification by proposing a novel formulation called Dynamics1 and Dynamics2.
-This formulation incorporates distilled Cuckoo-Smale elements into the particle swarm optimization (PSO) algorithm, using K-Nearest Neighbors in convolutional neural networks (CNNs).
+The creation of a distributed collaborative learning framework for image classification is achieved through the introduction of a new approach known as Dynamics 1 and Dynamics 2.
+This innovative formulation integrates refined Cuckoo-Smale elements into the particle swarm optimization (PSO) algorithm, leveraging the power of K-Nearest Neighbors within convolutional neural networks (CNNs).

 [![](https://img.shields.io/badge/tensorflow-orange?logo=tensorflow)](#)
 [![](https://img.shields.io/badge/keras-red?logo=keras)](#)